A Consistent and Scalable Algorithm for Best Subset Selection in Single Index Models: Simulation

-\paragraph{Model (a).} Under model (a), as depicted by Figure 1A, RankABESS performs competitively in all cases.
+\textbf{Model (a).} Under model (a), as depicted by Figure \ref{fig:modela}A, RankABESS performs competitively in all cases.
 All methods can cover the active set quite well.
 However, for exact recovery, only RankABESS, A-RankLASSO and T-RankLASSO achieve consistency in all three $\Sigma$ structures.
-RankLASSO-CV performs the worst, while RankMCP-CV and RankSCAD-CV perform slightly better for very small $ n $ but fail to achieve subset selection consistency as the sample size increases.
+RankLASSO-CV performs the worst, while RankMCP-CV and RankSCAD-CV perform slightly better for very small $n$ but fail to achieve subset selection consistency as the sample size increases.
 Since CV procedures provide no guarantees for model selection consistency, these CV-based methods include irrelevant variables occasionally.
-It is noteworthy that although RankLASSO has similar support recovery performance with A-RankLASSO and T-RankLASSO under the independent $\Sigma$ structure, it fails to achieve consistency under the correlated $\Sigma$ structure.
-Actually, RankLASSO requires a stringent irrepresentable condition on the design matrix to guarantee consistency, so its poor perforemance is not surprising when the design matrix becomes correlated \citep{rejchel2020rank}.
-The advantage of RankABESS becomes more apparent in Figure 1B, where the error distribution is heavy-tailed.
-In this scenario, A-RankLASSO and T-RankLASSO can only recover the true support with probability 1 in the independent correlation $\Sigma$ structure, while RankABESS achieves consistency in all settings. \paragraph{Model (b).} Figure 2 presents the results under Model (b).The exponential link function challenges the performance of A-RankLASSO and T-RankLASSO.
+It is noteworthy that although RankLASSO have similar support recovery performance with A-RankLASSO and T-RankLASSO under the independent $\Sigma$ structure, it fails to achieve consistency under the correlated $\Sigma$ structure.
+The advantage of RankABESS becomes more apparent in Figure \ref{fig:modela}B, where the error distribution is heavy-tailed.
+In this scenario, A-RankLASSO and T-RankLASSO can only recover the true support with probability 1 in the independent correlation $\Sigma$ structure, while RankABESS achieves consistency in all settings. {Finally, we can see that Sqrt-RankLASSO is generally similar to RankLASSO on exact support recovery.
+Typically, compared with RankLASSO, Sqrt-RankLASSO is less likely to select irrelevant variables but is generally surpassed in terms of identifying relevant variables.}

+\textbf{Model (b).} Figure \ref{fig:modelb} presents the results under Model (b).
+The exponential link function challenges the performance of RankLASSO and its variants.
 However, RankABESS can still achieve model selection consistency for both Gaussian and Cauchy errors, although relatively larger sample sizes are required for high correlation settings.

-In summary, our extensive simulation results demonstrate that RankABESS outperforms other methods for best subset selection in high-dimensional SIMs, achieving the subset selection consistency across various settings, particularly in scenarios with high correlation, heavy-tailed error, and nonlinear link functions.
+In summary, our extensive simulation results demonstrate that RankABESS outperforms other methods for the best-subset selection in high-dimensional SIMs, achieving the subset selection consistency across various settings, particularly in scenarios with high correlation, heavy-tailed error, and nonlinear link functions.